PickHoops April 1 QuickFact

 This tiebreaker evaluates the number of correct picks in the first two rounds (48 games).

-Tiebreaker: Most games correct in latest round
+Tiebreaker: Most games correct per round, last to first

 This tiebreaker evaluates the brackets by the number of correct games by round, starting with the championship game and working back to the first round games.
 A bracket beats another when it has more games picked correctly in a later round.